thoughtworks-jumpstart/guides/docs/software-designs/design-principles.md

 Andy Hunt and David Thomas explained that there is four cause of duplication.

-Impost duplication: Architecture decision
+- Imposed duplication: Architecture decision
-Inadvertent duplication: Developers don't know about the duplication Impatient duplication: Duplicate the code was easier to do during development Interdeveloper duplication: Multiple people on a team duplicate the same piece of information
+- Inadvertent duplication: Developers don't know about the duplication
+- Impatient duplication: Duplicate the code was easier to do during development
+- Interdeveloper duplication: Multiple people on a team duplicate the same piece of information

 Example of Duplication